Spiritual symbols of significance

 A metaphor is a figure of speech which expresses the unfamiliar in terms of the familiar.
 In most instances, a common, usually physical object, is used to illustrate a more abstract or less familiar idea or concept.
 There is an implied comparison between the two, but this comparison does not always use the words "like" or "as".
 An example of this is the statement “my Father is my rock.”
 Most people easily understand this to mean that the father is strong, is consistent, is a place of safety, etc. No one would take it to mean that the Father is an actual piece of granite or limestone.
 The spiritual meaning is always related to the qualities or use of the object.
 This is the link between physical and spiritual meanings.

 Scripture uses metaphor all the time in order to illustrate spiritual concepts with metaphors such as leaven, bread, blood and clothing.
 These metaphors can cause confusion as there are also many instances in Scripture where clothing means exactly and literally clothing.
-It is critical for readers to recognise the instances where this metaphor appears and to understand its implications.
-These words were used by the Messiah in a number of his parables, they obviously have deep spiritual meaning So let’s look at the spiritual meaning associated with these words.
+It is critical for readers to recognise the instances where metaphor are used and to understand its meaning.
+Metaphors were often used by the Messiah in a number of his parables, they have deep spiritual meaning So let’s look at the spiritual meaning associated with these words.

 The following symbols are listed here, click on the one you have interested in and you should be taken to it.